Open-Cascade-SAS/OCCT/dox/samples/ocaf.md

 //=======================================================================
 //function : SetTransformation
 //purpose  : The method defines a complex type of transformation
-//           from one co-ordinate system to another.
+//           from one coordinate system to another.
 //=======================================================================
 void MyPackage_Transformation::SetTransformation(const gp_Ax3& theCoordinateSystem1,
                                                                          const gp_Ax3& theCoordinateSystem2)